Health Insurance in Mexico- Do You Really Need It?

 Now, don’t get me wrong.
 I am not bashing the public healthcare system in Mexico.
 On the contrary, I am very thankful that the lower-income families in Mexico have access to some form of healthcare even at the lower poverty levels.

-I’m saying here that if you can afford to pay for private health insurance in Mexico, then I wouldn’t think about it twice.
+I’m saying that if you can afford to pay for private health insurance in Mexico, then I wouldn’t think twice about it.

 What About Self Insuring?